 - 28 responses submitted for a total of 261 comments received in public comment period

-WHAT ARE THE IMPROVEMENTS TO THE MODEL?
+WHAT ARE THE ENHANCEMENTS TO THE MODEL?

 - Minimization of redundancies and increased clarity of accreditation criteria